-Dell, the Dell logo, and NetVault are trademarks of Dell Inc. Linux® is the registered trademark of Linus Torvalds in the U.S. and other countries.
-VMware, VMware vCenter, VMware ESX, VMware ESXi, VMware vSphere, VMware vSphere Storage vMotion, VMware vSphere Thin Provisioning, and VMware vSphere Storage DRS are registered trademarks or trademarks of VMware, Inc. in the United States and other jurisdictions.
+This product is protected by U.S. and international copyright and intellectual property laws.
+Dell, the Dell logo, and NetVault are trademarks of Dell Inc. in the United States and/or other jurisdictions.
+Linux® is the registered trademark of Linus Torvalds in the U.S. and other countries.
+Red Hat Enterprise Linux is a registered trademark of Red Hat, Inc. in the United States and other countries.
+SLES and SUSE are registered trademarks of SUSE LLC in the United States and other countries.
 SQL Server, SharePoint, and Windows are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
-Other trademarks and trade names may be used in this document to refer to either the entities claiming the marks and names or their products.
-Dell disclaims any proprietary interest in the marks and names of others.
+VMware, VMware vCenter, VMware ESX, VMware ESXi, VMware vSphere, VMware vSphere Storage vMotion, VMware vSphere Thin Provisioning, and VMware vSphere Storage DRS are registered trademarks or trademarks of VMware, Inc. in the United States and other jurisdictions.All other marks and names mentioned herein may be trademarks of their respective companies.